hippolascage/hippolascage.github.io/_posts/2018-08-03-what-to-do-when-GetDefaultSiteCollectionTermStore-fails.md

 Apparently PnP was unable to establish a TaxonomySession.
 As I chewed on this error message for a minute, it started to taste familiar.
 Depending on how you're interacting with the Managed Metadata Service, you'll get various permutations of errors about `GetTaxonomySession` returning `null` or default Term Stores not being found if the Managed Metadata Service is not configured correctly.

-I navigated over to the Managed Metadata Service Proxy's configuration and found that the Service Application Proxy was a little undercooked.
+I navigated over to the Managed Metadata Service Proxy's configuration and found that the Service Application Proxy was a little undercooked:

 ![](/assets/2018-08-03/mmssettings.png)